Bubbly Crispy Focaccia

 1. – Stir using a rubber spatula or your hands until the dough begins to come together into a sticky ball.

-1. – Let the dough rise in the fridge for 24 hours.
+1. – Cover the dough and let the it rise in the fridge for 12-24 hours.
 This slow fermentation will develop the flavor and texture of the focaccia, creating its signature bubbly, airy texture.

 1. – After 24 hours, remove the dough from the refrigerator and allow it to come to room temperature for 30 minutes.